Parking infringements

 - You entered your vehicle registration letters or numbers incorrectly

-If you get a parking fine and believe it’s unfair or incorrect, you are encouraged to request a parking infringement review.
+If you get a parking infringement and believe it’s unfair or incorrect, you are encouraged to request a parking infringement review.
+This must be done before the payment due date otherwise you may incur late penalty fees.
 The application must:

 - be in writing

-- include the infringement number, the grounds for review, and a current postal address
+- include the infringement number, the grounds for review (see below), and a current postal address

-- include relevant documents to support the grounds for review (such as a letter from your doctor, police report or evidence of mechanical breakdown)
+- include relevant documents to support the grounds for review (such as a letter from your doctor, police report or evidence of mechanical breakdown, etc)

-- contain a letter or other evidence of consent if being lodged on behalf of a third party
+- contain a letter of consent if you are not the registered vehicle owner or is being lodged on behalf of a third party.

-You can request a parking infringement review in two ways:
+You can request a review in two ways:

 - Post: G.P.O Box 425 Melbourne VIC 3001